yazdanimehrdad1/dealers-app/Readme.md

 2-  The api calls for this project was minimal, however serverless functions could be considered for enterprise level of the dealers app.

 3-  Please refer to the comments in the code for potential improvements to the frontend.
 The comments are primarily towards making the app scalable.

+4-  It is prefred to use TypeScript for both front end and back end development to avoid runtime issues and type checking for an enterprise level 	     application.

+5-  Perform unit test case for api calls